diskoverdata/diskover-docs/source_files/install_elasticsearch_linux_cluster.md

 cluster.name: es-cluster-diskover
 ```

-🔴 &nbsp;Uncomment and change (to hostname) different node name on each node:
+🔴 &nbsp;Uncomment and change different node name on each node:
 ```
-node.name: server1
+node.name: esnode1
 ```
->Note: You can also set node.name to env var `${HOSTNAME}` to use the hostname or enter in the full hostname.
+>Note: By default node.name is set to the hostname.

 🔴 &nbsp;Uncomment and change to the ip you want ES to bind to on each es node:
 ```